Hook Architecture — Exit Codes and Enforcement

 Exit 2 is how you enforce hard rules: tests must pass, files cannot be edited infinitely, certain commands require confirmation.
 Claude cannot ignore exit 2 — the message is injected into its context and it is required to address it.

-The tool call proceeds, but the hook output is visible in verbose mode.
-Claude sees it but does not have to respond to it.
-Use this for advisory signals: "this looks unusual but proceed" rather than "you must stop."
+The tool call proceeds, and the hook's stderr is shown to the user (visible in verbose mode).
+Claude never sees it.
+Use this for operator-facing signals: "this looks unusual, but proceed."

 #!/bin/bash